Sebby11/Go-Golang-Basics/README.md

 # BASICS FOR GO - GOLANG - GOPHER!

-I created this to contain the basic functions in Go.
+I created this to contain the basic functions of Go.
 It first came as practice for me, but am hoping it will help others out as well.

 ## Getting Started with GO